MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 * Enabled the interactive dragging feature by default.
 See `edge-webview-interactive-dragging` in [WebView2 browser flags](../concepts/webview-features-flags.md).
 * Disabled `IsolateSandboxedIframes` for WebView2.
 * Fixed an issue where WebView creation fails when multiple instances are launched at the same time.  ([Issue #4731](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4731))
-* Fixed a bug in WinRT JavaScript projection where caching existing properties in Proxy and Function like name<!-- todo: clarify/format, give example api names.  does name literally contain "Proxy" or "Function"?  or a name that's like the name of the proxy or the function? --> caused an error due to name collision.
+* Fixed a bug in WinRT JavaScript projection where caching existing properties in objects whose name contains `Proxy` or `Function` caused an error due to name collision.
 * Fixed a bug where the WebView2 control became the wrong size after disconnecting and reconnecting a monitor.
 * Fixed an issue where "mailto:" links leave an untitled popup window open, instead of automatically closing the popup window.